AxisPhilly/app-template/README.md

 ### Install Dependencies
 For asset management, templating, building, and testing, we use Node.js and [Grunt](http://www.gruntjs.com).

-On OSX, you can use Homebrew to install Node.

-`$ brew install node`
+On OSX, you can use Homebrew to install Node: `$ brew install node`

 There is also an install package for OSX and other systems available on the Node [website](http://nodejs.org/download/).

-Install the [Grunt](https://github.com/gruntjs/grunt-cli) command line tool:
-`$ npm install -g grunt-cli`
+Install the [Grunt](https://github.com/gruntjs/grunt-cli) command line tool: `$ npm install -g grunt-cli`

-Install project dependencies:
-`$ npm install`
+Install project dependencies: `$ npm install`

 ### Developing/Running locally